Call for Applications: INEE Steering Group Members

 - The ways in which the organization and representatives would use its institutional capacity to help achieve and advocate for the priorities of INEE.

-- An understanding of and commitment to the time required for representatives to participate in the INEE Steering Group and resources required for representatives to attend bi-annual meetings (in-person when possible).
+- An understanding of and commitment to the time required for representatives to participate in the INEE Steering Group, and resources required for representatives to attend meetings (in-person when possible).

 - Specific examples of participation by the organization and designated representative in global, regional, or national networks, groups, and governing boards, including a description of their role, responsibilities, and impact in such groups.

-Applicants will be notified in May 2021 as to the status of their applications.
+Applicants will be notified in early September 2022 as to the status of their applications.